-The short-term study visa UK allows international students aged 16 and over to study English language courses for 6 to 11 months at accredited UK institutions.
-Unlike the standard Student visa, this route does not require a Confirmation of Acceptance for Studies (CAS) or IELTS score, making it an accessible option for English language learners seeking short-term study in the UK.
+The Short-Term Study visa UK allows international students aged 16 and over to study English language courses for 6 to 11 months at accredited UK institutions.
+Unlike the standard Student visa, this route does not require a Confirmation of Acceptance for Studies (CAS) or IELTS score, making it an accessible option for English language learners.
+From 8 April 2026, the application fee rose from £214 to £228, plus a £776 Immigration Health Surcharge — total Home Office charges of £1,004.
+This guide covers eligibility, application process, financial evidence, and the strict prohibitions on work and visa switching.

 Understanding the Short-Term Study Visa UK in 2026

-The UK short-term study visa is designed specifically for those who want to study English language courses at accredited institutions without the complexity of a full Student visa application.
-Governed by Appendix Short-term Student (English Language) of the Immigration Rules, this visa offers a streamlined pathway for language learners from around the world.
+The UK Short-Term Study visa is designed specifically for those who want to study English language courses at accredited institutions without the complexity of a full Student visa application.
+Governed by Appendix Short-term Student (English Language) of the Immigration Rules, this visa offers a streamlined pathway for language learners worldwide.

 What is the Short-Term Study Visa UK?

-The short-term study visa allows you to stay in the UK for the duration of your English language course plus an additional 30 days, with a maximum total stay of 11 months.
+The Short-Term Study visa allows you to stay in the UK for the duration of your English language course plus an additional 30 days, with a maximum total stay of 11 months.
 Courses must be between 6 and 11 months long.
 For courses under 6 months, you would apply for a Standard Visitor visa instead.
+The visa cannot be extended under any circumstances.

-The short-term study visa is distinct from the standard UK Student visa in several important ways.
-It is specifically designed for English language study only—you cannot take mixed courses or study other subjects.
+The Short-Term Study visa is distinct from the standard Student visa in several important ways.
+It is specifically designed for English language study only — you cannot take mixed courses or study other subjects.
 The visa offers a simpler application process with no IELTS requirement and no need for a Confirmation of Acceptance for Studies (CAS) from a licensed sponsor.

 Short-Term Study Visa vs Student Visa: Key Differences